Our solar system consists of eight planets which all orbit around our home star, the Sun.

 Mars has two moons called Phobos and Deimos, both are probably asteroids which were caught up by Mars’ gravitational field.

-There are two rovers on the surface of Mars and six spacecraft orbiting Mars that are tasked with among other things, discovering the presence of water and searching for evidence of previous ancient life.
+There are two rovers on the surface of Mars and six spacecraft orbiting Mars that are tasked with discovering the presence of water and searching for evidence of previous ancient life, amongst other things.

 Jupiter is the largest planet in the solar system.
 The most famous feature on the surface of the planet is the 'Great Red Spot' which is actually a storm that has been blowing for about 350 years, if not longer.